IBM-Bluemix-Docs/mass-data-migration/copy-data-smb.md

   If you're mounting the share to a Windows server that is joined to Active Directory, you must [join the {{site.data.keyword.mdms_short}} device to the Active Directory domain](#join-device-active-directory) before you can proceed with the following steps.
 - Understand if your environment requires [SMB packet signing](https://support.microsoft.com/en-us/help/887429/overview-of-server-message-block-signing){: external}.

-  SMB packet signing adds extra security features to your network communications that might cause connection issues when mounting the device to your server.
-If your environment does not need SMB packet signing, you can disable signing on the client to avoid connection issues.
+  SMB packet signing adds extra security features to your network communications that can cause connection issues when mounting the device to your server.
+If your environment does not need SMB packet signing, you can [disable signing on the client](#disable-smb-signing) to avoid connection issues and increase the performance of your data transfer.

 ### Mounting the share using a Windows client
 {: #mount-smb-share-windows-client}